trevp/tripledh/tripledh.md

 To improve security in this case Bob might send a list of one-time-use ephemeral keys to some intermediary which hands them out to anyone who wants to send Bob a message.
-Until these keys run out, messsages to Bob cannot be replayed and have good forward secrecy, assuming Bob deletes the one-time ephemeral private key on receiving the message.
+Until these keys run out, messsages to have good forward secrecy and cannot be replayed, assuming Bob deletes the one-time ephemeral private key on receiving the message.

 To reduce storage costs for the intermediary, the "signed ephemeral and extra ephemeral" variant of TripleDH can be used.
-This enables the intermediary to only store a single signed ephemeral public key, and a larger number of unsigned extra ephemeral public keys.
+This enables the intermediary to store a larger number of unsigned extra ephemeral public keys.

 3.5.
 Deniability
 -